synthesizerpatel/mbmbam-episode-transcripts/README.md

 done
 ```

-This resulted in the *.srt, *.tyxt, and *.vtt files generated for each episode.
+This resulted in the *.srt, *.txt, and *.vtt files generated for each episode.

 I retained the original mp3 filenames.
 They're a bit unwieldy.